rolfschr/GSWL-book/02-ledger-accounting/01-double-accounting.md

 Ledger is hard to get running on Windows (you would probably need to compile it yourself and that's often a pain in the ass on Windows).
 Additionally, the setup presented in this book makes heavy use of the traditional Unix command line infrastructure.
 I therefore recommend to setup VirtualBox and install Ledger on a Linux machine.
-You could either use plain VirtualBox or VirtualBox with Vanguard on top.
+You could either use plain VirtualBox or VirtualBox with Vagrant on top.
 The latter is probably easier & faster.
 It will be totally fine to connect to your virtual machine via SSH in Windows afterwards so you won't need to actually "use" the Linux environment.